sociomantic-tsunami/swarm/relnotes/recordbatch.deprecated.md

 this argument should be adapted to use the other constructor. `RecordBatch` will internally adapt to the size of incoming batches.

+The constant `RecordBatch.DefaultMaxBatchSize` is deprecated.
+Any usages should be removed.